jpverkamp/blog/content/research/anngram/2010-02-03-anngram-self-organizing-map-gui.md

 **Future Plans**

 First, it would be most useful to determine if feeding nGrams to the Self-Organizing Map is actually an improvement over other possibilities.
 I'm currently looking into literature to determine a basis for comparison.
-Alternatively, I would like to see if applying {{< wikipedia "k-means" >}} clustering to the nGram vectors would work as well as the Self-Organizing maps.
+Alternatively, I would like to see if applying [[wiki:k-means]]() clustering to the nGram vectors would work as well as the Self-Organizing maps.

 Second, I would like to add a little more customization to the tab: the ability to choose the length of the nGrams to use (currently 4), the size of the comparison vectors (currently 100), and the error threshold (currently 0.0001).